 Professional liability insurance

-Do you offer expert advice to your clients?
+Do you offer professional advice to your clients?
 If so you also need professional liability coverage to protect against claims of negligence.
+Professional liability is also known as errors & omissions insurance.

 Workers’ comp insurance